Table Of Contents_

 When seeking an intermediate digital camera, some people will automatically turn toward the best DSLR cameras for beginners.
 You can never go wrong with the best mirrorless camera.
 However, if those cameras are a bit too complex for you, there are other options, such as the best point-and-shoot cameras under 500.
 Any of these cameras will give you an image processor to impress.
 You may want to look into a camera that has a CMOS sensor.
+So, if you are finding it hard to identify the best digital camera, this guide will help you out.

 The basic cameras on this list have quite a few more features than what you’ll find in the best point and shoot camera under $200, including the option of viewfinders and extremely large zoom lenses.
 And while these models cannot match the image quality you’ll find in a DSLR camera, such cameras are extremely easy to use, making them well worth considering.
 By the end of this list, you’ll have the best camera.